 2. Services During Suspension

 Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting (which could constitute a change of placement and the student’s IEP would reflect this change), and to progress toward meeting the goals set out in the child’s IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
-These services may be provided in an interim educational setting.
+These services may be provided in an interim alternative educational setting.

 3. Procedural Safeguards/Manifestation Determination